jsabo/gremlin-demo/pcf-us-east-1/README.md

 ### 5. Deploy the BOSH Environment

-Run the following command to create your BOSH environment on AWS.
-Make sure your AWS credentials are set (using environment variables, for example):
+Run the following command to create a new BOSH environment on AWS.
+Make sure to set your AWS credentials in the environment variables:

 ```bash
 bbl up --aws-access-key-id $BBL_AWS_SECRET_ACCESS_KEY_ID \